 We have used the Government's Code of Recommended Practice for Local Authorities on Data Transparency, which recommends the datasets councils should make available as a minimum, as a starting point for deciding what information we should make available.
-We have so far released 162 data sets on https://data.gov.uk/publisher/lichfield-district-council which are maintained and updated on a daily, weekly or monthly basis depending on the dataset.
+We have so far released 143 data sets on the Government's Data website which are maintained and updated on a daily, weekly or monthly basis depending on the dataset.

 We have also used feedback and requests made under the Freedom of Information Act 2000 to identify additional datasets for publication.
-Examples include council tax bandings by property; commercial empty properties; hackney carriages private hire vehicles; planning S106 agreements; solar panel locations.
+Examples include council tax bandings by property; commercial empty properties; hackney carriages private hire vehicles; planning S106 agreements; solar panel locations; car parks; public conveniences.
 We will continue to increase the number of datasets that we make available over time, where resources and capacity permit and there is a clear public demand for the information.
+At least 30% of requests we receive are repeat requests.
+We have therefore developed a new online web section on our website - www.lichfield.gov.uk/foi.
+This section contains information that we regularly receive requests for.